Aislinn Konig

 Aislinn "Ace" Konig (born May 20, 1998) is a Canadian professional basketball player for the Flammes Carolo Basket of the Ligue Féminine de Basketball.
 She played college basketball for the NC State Wolfpack.

-A switch-up guard and a reliable, consistent three-point shooter, Konig is the most decorated British Columbia school player who has competed at NCAA Division 1 level and professionally in Europe.
+A switch-up guard and a three-point shooter, Konig is a decorated British Columbia school player.
+She has competed at NCAA Division 1 level and played professionally in Europe.

 Early life

 Playing for the Brookswood Bobcats in Langley, British Columbia, Konig won three provincial championships and was named MVP in each season.

 College career

 Upon graduating, she was recruited to the NC State Wolfpack, where she played four ACC seasons.
 With the Wolfpack she reached the third round of the NCAA Division I women's basketball tournament as a sophomore and junior, the same year she also set an ACC record for most three-pointers in a season.
 In her senior year she won the ACC Tournament with the Wolfpack and was named the tournament MVP and to the All-ACC Second Team.
 She ended her NC State career as the program's all-time leading three-point shooter and graduated with a degree in Business Administration.